Belisarius – Detecting vandalism on Stack Overflow

 Background

-This bot has been developed in an attempt to help capture possible vandalism.
-This includes:
+This bot has been developed in an attempt to help capture possible vandalism by identifying edits that:

-• Removing large amounts of text from their post
+• remove large amounts of text from the post

-• Using certain keywords or offensive language within the edit summary
+• use certain keywords or offensive language within the edit summary

 Why do we need the bot?